trappmartin/DeepStructuredMixtures/README.md

 ```

 ## Reference
-[1] Martin Trapp, Robert Peharz, Franz Pernkopf and Carl E. Rasmussen: Deep Structured Mixtures of Gaussian Processes.
+[1] Martin Trapp, Robert Peharz, Franz Pernkopf and Carl Edward Rasmussen: Deep Structured Mixtures of Gaussian Processes.
 To appear at the International Conference on Artificial Intelligence and Statistics (AISTATS), 2020.